learn-co-curriculum/phrg-js-spa-project/README.md

 - Attach listeners to DOM nodes to respond to user interaction
 - Use `preventDefault` to control form submit behavior
 - Use `fetch` with 'GET', 'POST', 'PATCH' & 'DELETE' HTTP methods
-- Create a JavaScript object with ES6 class syntax
 - Instantiate JavaScript objects and call methods on them.

 ## <a id="example-projects"></a>Example Projects